Ashfire-tech/freecodecampstuff/comicsurvey/README.md

-This is a comic survey i did
+This is a comic survey i did for a non-existing comic